cgm616/wordle_rs/README.md

 ## License

-Everything in this repository is licensed under the [MIT license](LICENSE).
+Everything in this project is licensed under the [MIT license](LICENSE).